 Cyber claims case study: Phishing for funds

-Social engineering involves the use of deception to manipulate individuals into carrying out a particular act, such as transferring money, handing over confidential information, or clicking on a malicious link.
-Not only is it causing serious financial harm to businesses around the world, but it takes many different forms including business e-mail compromise (BEC).
-For businesses that make frequent transfers of funds electronically, BEC is quickly become a serious risk.
+Social engineering involves the use of deception to manipulate individuals into carrying out a particular act, such as transferring money, handing over confidential information, or clicking on a malicious link, and it’s causing serious financial harm to businesses around the world.

-- Many businesses don’t think they need to purchase cyber insurance because they have good IT security in place, such as firewalls and anti-virus software.
-But the fact is that people are often the weakest link in an organization’s IT security chain.
-With increasingly sophisticated attacks like this on the rise, it makes it very difficult for employees to tell the difference between real and fake emails, making the chances of a successful social engineering attack against a business all the more likely.
+Secondly, this claim also debunks one of the most common objections that organisations have to buying cyber insurance policies.
+Lots of businesses don’t think they need to purchase cyber insurance because they believe they have good IT security in place, such as firewalls and anti-virus software.
+But this objection ignores the fact that people are often the weakest link in an organisation’s IT security chain.
+According to IBM, 95% of successful cyberattacks and incidents are the result of human error.
+With increasingly sophisticated attacks like this on the rise, it makes it very difficult for employees to tell the difference between a real and a fake email, and it makes the chances of a successful social engineering attack against a business all the more likely.

-- With more and more businesses sending money electronically, the opportunities for cybercriminals to intercept these transfers is increasing exponentially.
+Finally, this claim illustrates just how susceptible modern businesses are to funds transfer fraud losses.
+With more and more businesses conveying money electronically, the opportunities for cybercriminals to intercept these transfers is increasing exponentially.
 And almost all businesses are at risk.
-Funds transfer fraud made up 30% of CFC’s total cyber claims total by number in 2017, and these losses affected businesses from a wide range of trade sectors, all the way from schools and social media companies to hospitals and high street retailers.
-Any organisation that uses electronics funds in the course of their business activities is vulnerable to these kind of attacks and having a cyber policy with crime coverage in place is therefore essential.
+Funds transfer fraud made up 30% of CFC’s total cyber claims by number in 2017, and these losses affected businesses from a wide range of trade sectors, from schools and social media companies to hospitals and high street retailers.
+The message, then, is clear: any business that uses electronic funds in the course of their business activities is vulnerable to these kind of attacks and having a cyber policy with crime coverage in place is essential.